betorvs/sensu-opsgenie-handler/README.md

   version     Print the version number of this plugin

 Flags:
-  -a, --auth string                  The OpsGenie API authentication token, use default from OPSGENIE_AUTHTOKEN env var -L, --descriptionLimit int         The maximum length of the description field (default 15000) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}")
+      --addHooksToDetails            Include the checks.hooks in details to send to OpsGenie -a, --auth string                  The OpsGenie API authentication token, use default from OPSGENIE_AUTHTOKEN env var -L, --descriptionLimit int         The maximum length of the description field (default 15000) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}")